 Another important finding is that the comprehension measures (CCSS and MCRC) loaded on a single factor, despite clear differences in the measures themselves.
-The CCSS reading measures included in this study used non-fiction informational texts, very short literary texts, and 'read to perform a task' prompts as the basis for the multiple-choice questions that followed.
+The CCSS reading measures included in this study used non-fiction informational texts as the basis for the multiple-choice questions that followed.
 In addition, they were written to be simpler in format, language, vocabulary, and syntax than the MCRC measures.
 The passages used for the MCRC measures also were considerably longer than those used for the CCSS measures (1500 words compared to approximately 200).
 Despite these differences in content, genre, format, and complexity, both types of easyCBM comprehension measures fit a model in which they were both loading on a single factor, which we labeled comprehension.
 This finding held true for different grades, where different test forms were used, with the replication across grades adding to the generalizability of the findings from this study.